Tamalyn Dallal: August 8th Performance- Show Ticket ONLY

 Tamalyn traveled to Asia to teach and dance for extended periods.
 She taught a month long workshop in Shanghai, China every year for ten years and has taught regularly in Japan, Thailand, and Indonesia, as well as periodically in Malaysia, Singapore, Taiwan and South Korea.
 She now lives in New Orleans, Louisiana, where she teaches classes on Zoom and weekly in person classes, as well as out of town workshops.

-Save the date!
-August 8-9th, 2026 Tamalyn Dallal will visit the Northeast Kingdom for a weekend of workshops.
-Come celebrate Tamalyn's 50th year of dance during her visit to beautiful St. Johnsbury, Vermont!
+On August 8th, join us to celebrate Tamalyn's Dallal’s 50th year of dance during her visit to beautiful St. Johnsbury, Vermont!

 Tamalyn Dallal has performed and taught in 44 countries and was one of the original "Bellydance Superstars.”
 She has written four books, produced two music CD's of Africa's oldest band, the "Ikhwan Safaa Musical Club of Zanzibar", and filmed ethnological dance documentaries; "Zanzibar Dance, Trance and Devotion" (2011) and "Ethiopia Dances for Joy" (2013).